Skip to content

 What’s the difference between geofences and location tracking?

 In Braze, a geofence is a different concept from location tracking.
-Geofences are used as triggers for certain actions.
-A geofence is a virtual boundary set up around a geographical location.
-When a user enters or exits this boundary, it can trigger a specific action, such as sending a message.
+Geofences are used as triggers for certain actions—when a user enters or exits a virtual boundary set up around a geographical location, it can trigger a specific action, such as sending a message.

-Location tracking is used to collect and store a user’s most recent location data.
+Location tracking collects and stores a user’s most recent location data.
 This data can be used to segment users based on the Most Recent Location filter.
-For example, you could use the Most Recent Location filter to target a specific region of your audience, such as sending a message to users located in New York.
+For example, you could use the Most Recent Location filter to target users located in New York.

 How accurate are Braze geofences?

-Braze geofences use a combination of all location providers available to a device to triangulate the user’s location.
-These include Wi-Fi, GPS, and cellular towers.
+Braze geofences use a combination of all location providers available to a device to triangulate the user’s location, including Wi-Fi, GPS, and cellular towers.

-Typical accuracy is in 20–50m range and best-case accuracy will be in the 5-10m range.
+Typical accuracy is in the 20 meter to 50 meter range, and best-case accuracy is in the 5 meter to 10 meter range.
 In rural areas, accuracy may degrade significantly, potentially going up to several kilometers.
-Braze recommends creating geofences with larger radii in rural locations.
+Create geofences with larger radii in rural locations.

 How do geofences affect battery life?

-Our geofencing solution uses the native geofence system service on iOS and Android and is tuned to intelligently trade off accuracy and power, saving battery life and improving performance as the underlying service improves.
+Braze geofencing uses the native geofence system service on iOS and Android.
+It’s tuned to intelligently trade off accuracy and power, saving battery life and improving performance as the underlying service improves.

 When are geofences active?